mhagiwara/book-reviews/technology.md

 Technology
 ----------

+* David M Diez, et al. OpenIntro Statistics (Third Edition)
+    - Chapter 1 Introduction to data
+        - nominal (categorical variable) and ordinal (categorical variable with ordering) variables
+        - associated variables = dependent variables (no association = independent)
+        - beware of 'non-response bias' for surveys, as well as convenience sample (bias towards accessibility)
+        - confounding variable - correlated with both the explanatory and response variables.
+        - Stratified sampling - group the population into strata, then sample from each stratum.
+        - blocking - split into blocks based on a variable, random sample from each block to randomize the effects -

 *  Richard Blum and Christine Bresnahan.
 Linux Command Line and Shell Scripting Bible, Wiley 2015.
     - Chapter 1 Introduction
         - Linux Kernel <-> GNU System Utilities <-> Application Software